 If you need to comply with your funding body policy you can apply for a CC-BY license after your manuscript is accepted for publication.

 To provide open access, this journal has an open access fee (also known as an article publishing charge, aka APC) which needs to be paid by the authors or on their behalf, e.g., by their research funder or institution.
-The open access fee for this journal is $4,000 for members of the American College of Cardiology and $4,250 for non-members, excluding taxes.
-There is a 20% discount applied to all fees from December 2015 - December 2017.
-Learn more about Elsevier's pricing policy: http://www.elsevier.com/openaccesspricing.
+The open access fee for full articles is $3,200 for members of the American College of Cardiology and $3,400 for non-members, excluding taxes.
+The open access fee for research letters is $1,600 for members of the American College of Cardiology and $1,700 for non-members, excluding taxes.
+There is a 20% discount already applied to all fees in 2018.
+Learn more about Elsevier’s pricing policy: http://www.elsevier.com/openaccesspricing.

 The Editors require authors to disclose any relationship with industry and financial associations from within the past 2 years that might pose a conflict of interest in connection with the submitted article in both the cover letter and on the title page.
 All sources of funding for the work should be acknowledged in a footnote on the title page, as should all institutional affiliations of the authors (including corporate appointments).
 Other kinds of associations, such as consultancies, stock ownership, or other equity interests or patent-licensing arrangements, should be disclosed to the Editors in the cover letter at the time of submission.
 If no conflict of interest exists, please state this in the cover letter and on the title page.
 Relationship with industry guidelines apply to authors of all the following: Original Research Papers, State-of-the-Art Papers, Editorials and Viewpoints, Images, Editorial Comments, and Letters to the Editor.
 ALL FORMS ARE NOW SIGNED AND SUBMITTED ELECTRONICALLY.
 Once a manuscript is accepted, the authors will be sent links to complete electronic Copyright Transfer and Relationship with Industry forms.
 Only the corresponding author may electronically sign the copyright form; however, ALL AUTHORS ARE REQUIRED TO ELECTRONICALLY SIGN A RELATIONSHIP WITH INDUSTRY FORM.
 Once completed, a PDF version of the form is e-mailed to the author.
 Authors can access and confirm receipt of forms by logging into their account online.
 Each author will be alerted if his/her form has not been completed by the deadline.